jorgebg/cv/index.md

 ## Full-Stack Web Architect
 > January 2013 -- June 2014 ◦ *Vivocom EU, Spain*

 - Extended the web application architecture (Yii+MySQL) with MongoDB, caching, background workers and queying, automation tools (Grunt), TTD, code quality linter, web security pentesting.
-Redesigned the JavaScript client application with CoffeeScript, CommonJS and bower.
+Redesigned the JavaScript client application with CoffeeScript, CommonJS and Bower.
 Also trained the team for those new technologies/paradigms.
 - Software design with ArgoUML, Continuous Integration with Git/Github, Agile development with Kanban/Scrum/Redmine
 - Server side performance optimization with PHPcache.
 Database query optimization of MySQL/MongoDB.
 - 100,000 registered users in its first year.
 Funded by the Spanish Ministry of Industry, Energy and Tourism as part of _Plan Avanza 2_ program.
 It was awarded the Prize for Most innovative business project by the _Inspirational Festival_ of 2013.
-- References: Raúl Fernández Fraile http://lnkdin.me/p/rfraile, Kublai Gómez Soto http://lnkdin.me/p/kublai
+- References: Raúl Fernández Fraile http://linkedin.com/in/rfraile, Kublai Gómez Soto http://linkedin.com/in/kublai
 - http://keepunto.com http://youtu.be/usjou9iFj7U http://planavanza.es http://inspirationalfestival.com

-## Senior Software Engineer
+## Software Engineer
 > September 2012 -- December 2012 ◦ *Vivocom EU, Spain*

 - Built a real time chat for the KeePunto website.
 Mostly worked alone and remotely, meeting up once a week.
 Integrated an Ejjaberd chat server with the current application architecture: the data model was hosted on Anekis servers and accessed through WSDL, and the web application was in KeePunto servers.
 Web client built with Ember.js and a XMPP js client.